BDS-001/FormatMyCV/README.md

 A sleek, responsive resume builder application with multiple professional templates.
 Originally built as a personal project using vanilla HTML, CSS, and JavaScript, FormatMyCV has now evolved into a fully-featured React application with a modular template architecture.

-## 🌟 Features
+## Features

-- **Multiple Professional Templates**: Choose between Modern and ATS-Optimized resume designs
+- **Multiple Professional Templates**: Choose between Modern, Clean, ATS, and ATS Compact resume designs
 - **Modular Template System**: Self-contained templates with their own components and styling
 - **Intuitive Form Interface**: Easy-to-use form for entering your resume details
 - **Real-time Preview**: See your changes reflected instantly in the resume preview